dgis/emu48android/ReadMe.txt

 - Add a separation between the pixels (Suggestion from Jaime Meza)
 - Sometimes the "busy" annunciator gets stuck
 - Add KML script loading dependencies fallback to the inner ROM (and may be KML include?)
-- Add haptic feedback when touch a button
 - Add a true fullscreen mode under the status bar and the bottom buttons
 - Improve the access to the menu
 - Change the logo following the template